Volkswagen ID.4 Review & Prices

 Reliability and problems

-A standard three-year/60,000-mile warranty is pretty average fare, as is the eight-year/100,000-mile battery pack warranty.
-Many alternatives offer unlimited mileage as part of their standard warranties, with Kia leading the pack with its seven-year/100,000-mile offering.
+The ID4’s standard three-year/60,000-mile warranty is pretty average fare, as is the eight-year/100,000-mile battery pack warranty.
+Many alternatives offer higher mileage as part of their standard warranties, such as Kia with its seven-year/100,000-mile offering and Toyota leading the way at ten years/100,000 miles - so long as you service the car annually.

 Volkswagen ID4 FAQs